Troubleshooting Guide¶

 Causes and solutions:

-- Verify server address in RouterHostsConfig
+- Verify the server address passed via

-- Check mTLS certificates are valid and mounted
+--server-address(HelmrouterHosts.serverAddress) - Check mTLS certificates are valid and mounted

 - Verify network connectivity between operator and server

-# Check operator configuration
+# Check operator configuration (flags are on the Deployment, not a CRD)

 # Check certificate secrets exist

-kubectl get secrets -n router-hosts | grep tls
+kubectl get secrets -n router-hosts-system | grep tls

 Logging and Debugging¶